apache/parquet-format/Encryption.md

 #### 4.2.2 AES_GCM_CTR_V1

-In this Parquet algorithm, all modules except pages and self-references are encrypted with the GCM cipher, as described above.
-Pages and self-references are encrypted by the CTR cipher without padding.
+In this Parquet algorithm, all modules except pages are encrypted with the GCM cipher, as described above.
+The pages are encrypted by the CTR cipher without padding.
 This makes it possible to encrypt/decrypt the bulk of the data faster, while still verifying the metadata integrity and making sure the file has not been replaced with a wrong version.
-However, tampering with page or self-reference data might go unnoticed.
+However, tampering with the page data might go unnoticed.
 The AES CTR cipher must be implemented by a cryptographic provider according to the NIST SP 800-38A specification.

 In Parquet, an input to the CTR cipher is an encryption key, a 16-byte IV and a plaintext.
 IVs are comprised of